uralerkut/M157_LAB/README.md

 Try to find a way too make your Pi faster and enhance your gaming experience as well as the general performance of your Raspberry Pi.

-Tipps to get a better performance:
+Tips to get a better performance:

 - Try to overclock your Raspberry Pi (Be aware of overheating!!!)
-- Perhaps try to use a lightweight OS
+- Perhaps try to use a lighter OS
-- Remove high ressource programs
+- Remove ressource hungry programs

 If you feel like you need more information try this: